 Write for users and not for Adsense.
 If a blogger can generate traffic, there are ample ways to make money from blogs.

 The next most common mistake among new blogger is, they curate content from other blogs instead of creating their own.

 If the content is already online, why someone will prefer reading it?

-The copied content mistake can make sure the bloggers’ blogging career is very short and fizzles out very early.
+The copied content mistake can make sure the bloggers’ blogging career is concise and fizzles out very early.
 It is preparing to crash land instead for a smooth take off.